Jt3kt/PIE/Scripts/PIE_Message-Trace-Logging/README.md

 The /logs/ directory will populate every time the Invoke-script is run.
 By default, this is configured to run evey 15-minutes.

-PIE 3.0 includes a new log that reports the steps and actions taken on execution located under /logs/pierun.txt.
+PIE 3.0 introduces a new log that reports the steps and actions taken on execution located under /logs/pierun.txt.
 It's recommended to make use of a utility such as [BareTail](https://www.baremetalsoft.com/baretail/) when reviewing or troubleshooting PIE execution.

 If you configure the script to handle phishing attacks, you will be presented with a 'cases' folder.
 Each phishing attack will be given a folder, and associated evidence will be stored within If you enable LogRhythm Case integration, new cases will be created within the SIEM, allowing for collaboration, tracking, and automated metrics.